How to Introduce Reading S.M.A.R.T. Goals to your Students

 Next, we focused on genre.
 One girl said she thought she could read 5 books in each genre category.
 There are 15 categories, so we did some math and decided that was too much!
 She decided to read one book from each genre category, and then choose two favorite genre to read more widely.
 She then broke the goal down by month, and decided that in the month of October she would read at least three different genre.

 Finally, we talked about a goal based on minutes.
 The kids agreed that would be easy to track on the Weekly Reading Record (which is part of my Student Data Binder Resource).
 As for fluency, no one wanted to set a goal around that because we decided that you might reach a maximum speed and not be able to go any faster, no matter how much you practiced.
 The last 15 minutes before lunch, you could have heard a pin drop in my classroom.
 Kids were moving their pencils, flipping the pages of their data binder and THINKING!

 The students are really taking their goals seriously, and I couldn’t be more proud of them!
 I said at the beginning of this blog post that it’s important to go slow to go fast.
 We certainly have rolled out the goal setting slowly.
 Next week I will continue to move slowly through the data tracking process, and we will revisit the goals at least once a week.
 In November, my students will take their data binders home for their first student-led conference.
 It will probably be January before they are setting and tracking goals in all the academic areas.
 I have learned over many years of experimenting with goal setting that the slower I go in the beginning, the more ownership the kids develop and the faster they will go in the end.

 I hope this post has helped you think about a few things to try in your classroom.
-Goal setting is so powerful, and if you roll it out carefully and thoughtfully, your kids will soar.
+Setting SMART goals is so powerful, and if you roll it out carefully and thoughtfully, your kids will soar.